THIS IS THE MESSIAH?

 Philippians 1:18 In every way whether in pretence, or in truth, Jesus is proclaimed, and in that I rejoice.

-The veracity of everything that Paul said and wrote is especially called into question by the fact that these quotes are found in the books he himself authored.
+The veracity of everything that Paul said and wrote is especially called into question because these quotes are in the books that he authored.

 Matthew 1:20 and Luke 1:31 describe "angels" appearing to Jesus' mother, and her husband informing them of her forthcoming "immaculate conception", and "virgin birth" to the "Son of G-d" the "Messiah".
 When one reads what his family, and neighbors thought of him, it is absurd to believe that angels really visited them: